mamoruimade/basicChatFeature/Readme.md

 - **`paper`**: Store PDF files that you want to summarize.
 - **`output`**: Store the output summary text files.
 - **`error_logs`**: Store error logs when issues occur.
 - **`system_prompt`**: Add system prompt text files here.
 These files define the instructions for the language model to generate responses.
+You can add any system prompts.

 You can create these folders manually or by running the following commands in the terminal:
 ```bash